Ye Ting: Military career

 Ye joined the Kuomintang when Sun Yat-sen founded it in 1919, becoming a battalion commander in the National Revolutionary Army in 1921.
 In 1920, Sun had ordered the Guangdong Army to attack Mo Rongxin of the Old Guangxi clique.
 Ye's reputation had spread after the Huangpijing battle when his troops defeated an enemy who had four times as many troops as his own army.
 In October 1920, Ye took office as Deputy Battalion Commander of the Sapper Battalion.
 In 1921, he was transferred to the position of Battalion Commander of the guard regiment's second battalion of Sun's Marshall House of Land and Naval Forces.
 In June 1922, troops from the commander-in-chief of the Guangdong army bombarded the Marshall House.
 Ye was ordered to guard the forecourt of the Marshall House and helped Sun's wife, Soong Ching-ling, to escape danger.
 In 1924, Ye went to study at Communist University of the Toilers of the East in the Soviet Union.
 During this time, Ye joined the Communist Youth League of China and accepted Marxism.
-In December 1924, Lvmo branch of the Communist Party of China, who accepted Ye as a candidate Party member, having been introduced by Wang Ruofei and Wang Yifei.
+In December 1924, Lvmo branch of the CCP, who accepted Ye as a candidate Party member, having been introduced by Wang Ruofei and Wang Yifei.
 Ye transferred to the Institute of Red Professors February 1925 for training in military tactics and history.

 In 1925, Ye returned to China to serve first as a staff officer, then as an independent regiment commander in the Fourth Army of the National Revolutionary Army.
 In January 1926, Ye joined the attack on Hainan Island.
 Due to Fourth Army commander Li Jishen's orders in May, the 12th Division joined the Northern Expedition and ordered Zhang Fakui to send Ye's 34th regiment ahead.
 In May 1926, he led an advance detachment in the Northern Expedition, with several victories in August.
 In September, Ye besieged Wuchang, breaking through the defenses on October 10.
 He had led the entire effort to blast through the city walls.
 In 1927, he served as Deputy Division Commander of the 15th Division, Division Commander of the 24th Division of the 11th Army, and Deputy Commander of the 11th Army.